 Are pet DNA tests really worth it?

 If you are a dog breeder, dog DNA tests for genetic disorders and traits specific to your breed are becoming more and more expected.
-So they can definitely be worth it if you plan on going into dog breeding.
+So they can be worth it if you plan on going into dog breeding.

-If you are just interested in finding out what breed your dog is and their ancestry, then there is no reason at all why dog DNA tests wouldn’t be worth it.
+If you are just interested in finding out what breed your dog is and their ancestry, then there is no reason why dog DNA tests wouldn’t be worth it.
 You will be able to find out all the information you want about what breed your dog is and its history, which can be genuinely fascinating.

 To wrap up

 A dog DNA test can tell you exactly what breed your dog is and their ancestry, and it can give you information about their traits and their risk for developing certain diseases.
-But, of course, the exact test that’s best for your dog depends on what information is important to you, and only you can decide that!
+But, of course, the exact test that’s best for your dog depends on what information is essential to you, and only you can decide that!